 Your Community and Justice Services diploma gives you many career opportunities

-A wide variety of careers within the field of criminal justice, with attention to intervention and re-integration, are available to graduates.
-Graduates may consider opportunities in federal and provincial correctional institutions, community residential facilities, open and secure custody facilities for youth, early intervention and rehabilitation programs, school settings, as well as community-based justice and advocacy agencies providing programs and services to offenders, individuals at-risk and victims of crime.
+Graduates may consider career opportunities in federal and provincial correctional institutions, community residential facilities, open and secure custody facilities for youth, early intervention and rehabilitation programs, school settings, as well as community-based justice and advocacy agencies providing programs and services to offenders, individuals at-risk and victims of crime.

 Why study Community and Justice Services at Georgian?

 Here’s what our program graduates have to say!